anshddoshi27/Job_Recommendation_System/README.md

-This is a immature concept of a program building a data base of the most popular tech jobs listed on the internet, gathering each Job's title, Environment, Size, Avg.
+This program manages a data base of the most popular tech jobs listed on the internet, gathering each Job's title, Environment, Size, Avg.
 Salary, Years of Experience required, and it's description & qualifications.

 This program: